RikVoorhaar/website/cv.md

 ## Research

 Currently I'm working with Bart Vandereycken on low rank methods in tensor networks.
+Specifically I'm exploring the relationship between Tensor Train / MPS networks and random forests.
+It seems that tensor train networks can be used to define a general-purpose regressor that has similar properties to random forests.
+I'm using Riemannian methods to optimize them, and I'm trying to keep all my code backend agnostic so anyone can use it.

-Specifically, I'm trying to develop methods to compress MERA networks using Riemannian optimization methods.
+Before that, I was trying to develop methods to compress MERA networks using Riemannian optimization methods.
+Unfortunately this didn't work as well as expected.
+It turns out to be very hard to compress tensor networks with loops.

-Before that I worked with Pavol Ševera on deformation quantization of Poisson-Lie principal bundles.
+Still before that, I worked with Pavol Ševera on deformation quantization of Poisson-Lie principal bundles.
 The idea there is to combine the quantization of Poisson-Lie groups and of Poisson bivectors to quantize a bundle over a Poisson manifold with Poisson-Lie structure group into a Hopf-Galois extension of the quantized Lie bialgebra.

 ## Publications